You are here

-In 2007, launched the first Ukrainian language Christian television channel.
+In 2007, the first Ukrainian language Christian television channel was launched.
 CNL was already broadcasting over the Ukraine and since the vast majority of Ukrainian citizens speak Russian this was believed to be sufficient.
 However, in 2006 the government began a push for Ukrainian language broadcasts.
 This included the restriction of Russian language channels in the basic package of cable television.

 Cable television is the popular form of television in the Ukraine and so in order to ensure that CNL remained within the basic package of all cable networks, we launched the Ukrainian language channel.

 This channel also carries Russian language programming, but does translate many of these programs into Ukrainian as well.